opendxl/opendxl-cuckoo-reporting-module/README.md

 See the
 [Wiki](https://github.com/opendxl/opendxl-cuckoo-reporting-module/wiki)
-for an overview, installation instructions, and examples of the OpenDXL Cuckoo Reporting Module.
+for an overview, installation instructions, configuration, and usage of the OpenDXL Cuckoo Reporting Module.
+The Wiki also contains examples for receiving the OpenDXL Cuckoo Reporting Module events.

 ## Bugs and Feedback